italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - UNIX Timestamp with the JWT expiry time, coded as NumericDate as indicated at :rfc:`7519`
       - |spid-icon| |cieid-icon|
     * - **ref**
       - String.
-URL that points to information present on the web, about this Trust Mark
+URL that points to public web information, about this Trust Mark
       - |spid-icon| |cieid-icon|
     * - **organization_type**
       - String.
 Specifies if the Entity belongs to the Italian Public Administration or the private sector (**public** or **private**)